Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Sample selection

 \subsection{Comparison with previous studies}

 The following objects, previously selected as high-$z$ LRD candidates in the COSMOS-Web field, are not selected in our study for various reasons. \begin{itemize} \item Among the sources selected in \citet{Akins2024} with the color threshold of $m_{\rm F277W} - m_{\rm F444W} > 1.5$, two objects, ID:\texttt{49687} and ID:\texttt{77439} (IDS are from COSMOS2025\footnote{ID:\texttt{73111} and ID:\texttt{88514}, respectively, in the \citealt{Akins2024} catalog.}), satisfy our color conditions (Equations\,\ref{eq:col1}, \ref{eq:col2}, and \ref{eq:col3}) as shown in red diamonds in Figure\,\ref{fig:cc}.
 ID:\texttt{49687} is detected in F115W ($S/N=5.4$) and in HSC ($S/N=4.6$ in the $g$ band), thus does not pass the $S/N$ cut and is likely a low-$z$ object.
 On ID:\texttt{77439}, while the photometric redshift ($z_{\rm photo}=8.5^{+3.0}_{-3.6}$), given in COSMOS2025 is consistent with $z\sim10$, it is barely detected in F150W ($S/N=2.1$), hence does not pass the $S/N$ cut.
 Even if ID:\texttt{77439} is a genuine $z\sim10$ LRD, $M_{\rm UV}$ would be -18.5 (based on F150W photometry), much lower than the our targeted luminosity range; thus it does not affect our final discussion about the LRD luminosity function at $z\sim10$ (Section\,\ref{ss:LF}). \item CAPERS-LRD-z9 at $z_{\rm spec}=9.288$ \citep{Taylor2025} lies within PRIMER-COSMOS, which overlaps with the COSMOS-Web field and is deeper than COSMOS-Web by $\sim1$\,mag.
 However, CAPERS-LRD-z9 is out of the MIRI/F770W coverage; thus, it is not selected with our method.
-Also note that CAPERS-LRD-z9 has $M_{\rm UV} = -18.2$, which is fainter than our target luminosity range of $M_{\rm UV}\lesssim-19.5$.
-For F150W, CAPERS-LRD-z9 is detected in PRIMER-COSMOS, but is not detected in COSMOS-Web.
+Also note that CAPERS-LRD-z9 has $M_{\rm UV} = -18.2$, which is fainter than our target luminosity range of $M_{\rm UV}\lesssim-19.5$ limited by the F150W depth in COSMOS-Web (Figure\,\ref{fig:depth} and Section\,\ref{ss:color_selection}).
+CAPERS-LRD-z9 with $m_{\rm F150W}=29.12$ is indeed detected in the F150W observation in PRIMER-COSMOS; however, it is not detected in COSMOS-Web with a shallower F150W depth than PRIMER-COSMOS.
 Therefore, even if it had been covered by F770W, it would have not passed the $S/N$ cut. \item \cite{Kocevski2024} selected four objects as $z_{\rm photo}>10$ LRD candidates using only NIRCam photometry from PRIMER-COSMOS (see Appendix\,\ref{Ap:Kocevski}).
 However, three of the four candidates, PRIMER-COS-49611, PRIMER-COS-70533 (CAPERS-LRD-z9 discussed above, \citealt{Taylor2025}), and PRIMER-COS-78729, are not in the parent sample due to the lack of the COSMOS-Web F770W coverage.
 Also note that PRIMER-COS-78729 is confirmed to be $z_{\rm spec} = 5.9$ from archival spectroscopic data (see Appendix\,\ref{Ap:Kocevski}).
 The remaining source, PRIMER-COS-113415, is faint ($M_{\rm UV} = -17.58$ if we assume $z_{\rm photo} = 10.69$) and is not detected in COSMOS2025. \end{itemize}